amilyhuang10/MSCA_Projects/Chicago Ride-Share Company Ridership Analysis/Readme.md

 </DIV>

-This [presentation slide](https://github.com/amilyhuang10/MSCA_Projects/blob/main/Chicago%20Ride-Share%20Company%20Ridership%20Analysis/Presentation%20Slide.pdf) contains data information, business intelligence report, and time series model fitting results and evaluation.
+This [presentation slide](https://github.com/amilyhuang10/MSCA_Projects/blob/main/Chicago%20Ride-Share%20Company%20Ridership%20Analysis/Presentation%20Slide.pdf) contains data overview, business intelligence report, and time series model building results and evaluation.

 ### **Goal and Objective**<br>
 The goal of this project is to optimize vehicle allocation with the rideshare trips and other related datasets, and give business insights and recommendations to Transportation Network Providers(TNP).